What Is CPM and How Publishers Earn Revenue From It

 Simply put, CPM is a way of measuring how much it costs to display an ad to a thousand people.

-Why is CPM so important for publishers and advertisers?
+Why CPM Matters for Advertisers and Publishers

 For publishers, CPM is a crucial metric because it directly affects their earnings.
 The higher the CPM rate they can charge advertisers, the more money they can make per impression.
 This means that publishers who are able to attract high-quality, targeted traffic to their websites can earn more money from their ad placements rather than sell cost less ad.